zaksabeast/PokemonRNGGuides/guides/xy/en/TID RNG Guide.md

 To find your delay:

-  - Increase your maximum frame range by ~16
+  - Increase your maximum frame range to ~20
   - Find which frame you actually hit
     - Look at the TID, SID, and/or TSVs to confirm
     - Make sure the `[x] Disable filters` checkbox is checked off!